The CARE Therapeutic Framework (Now known as The CARE Curriculum):

 Central to the CARE Therapeutic Framework is the development of knowledge and understanding of the reasons why people behave in the manner that they do, and competencies that support these reasons being addressed.
 This is central to addressing one of the main casualties of adverse care – namely, the experience of having one’s needs met reliably and predictably that is the foundation for secure dependency and optimal developmental and interpersonal outcomes.
 The CARE Therapeutic Framework endeavours to promote addressing needs as a fundamental caregiving priority, as opposed to simply addressing behaviour(s) of concern in isolation of needs.

 The CARE Therapeutic Framework utilises the Triple-A Model to support understanding of the reasons why people, including children who have experienced adverse care, behave in the manner that they do.
-The CARE Therapeutic Framework is drawn from the Triple-A Model of Therapeutic Care, a comprehensive approach to trauma-informed re-parenting of children recovering from adverse care that is entering its fourth year as the preferred model of care for TUSLA (Child and Family Agency) foster- and relative-carers in Donegal, Ireland.
+The CARE Therapeutic Framework is drawn from the Triple-A Model of Therapeutic Care, a comprehensive approach to trauma-informed re-parenting of children recovering from adverse care that is in it’s sixth year as the preferred model of care for TUSLA (Child and Family Agency) foster- and relative-carers in Donegal, Ireland.

 The CARE Therapeutic Framework promotes human Connection as a primary task, where the primary task is defined as the one task that we need to get right and upon which the success of all endeavour rests.
 There is a robust and ever-growing evidence base for the role of connection in supporting optimal emotional and behavioural outcomes for young people and adults alike, , .